aryan-goyal/Rectangles/README.md

 The solution was developed in Python.
 The visualizations are created using the Matplotlib library.

-The [Point](https://github.com/aryan-goyal/Rectangles/blob/main/point.py) class contains an x and a y corrdinate which defines a point.
-The [Rectangle](https://github.com/aryan-goyal/Rectangles/blob/main/rectangle.py) class contains four Points and potientially a name for the rectangle.
+The [Point](https://github.com/aryan-goyal/Rectangles/blob/main/point.py) class contains an x and a y coordinate which defines a point.
+The [Rectangle](https://github.com/aryan-goyal/Rectangles/blob/main/rectangle.py) class contains four Points and potentially a name for the rectangle.
 Methods for comparison for intersect, contains, adjacent proper, adjacent partial, and adjacent subline are defined within the class.

+The main application is in [run.py](https://github.com/aryan-goyal/Rectangles/blob/main/run.py).
+It takes in a valid JSON file from the command line.
+This JSON is validated and then the results of the feature analysis are returned to the user.

 ## Usage